harrydryden/deliberation/docs/ENVIRONMENT_SETUP.md

 npm run build
 ```

-If build succeeds, your environment is configured correctly.
+If the build succeeds, your environment is configured correctly.

-## Migration from Lovable

-If migrating from Lovable development environment:

-1. Remove any hard-coded fallback values
-2. Set up proper environment variables
-3. Test in production-like environment
-4. Verify all functionality works without development dependencies

 ## Support